noobgithubuser4/Real-time-Facial-Analysis-Model/README.md

 -Introduction

+**PS: I edited the jupyter notebook a bit to make the project easier to implement as i realized it one had to run all the cells to get the project to run, now we need to run only four cells.
+So pls checkout the jupyter notebook in this github repo instead of the one provided in the google form.**

 Facial recognition and analysis is a highly useful and evolving sub-group of Computer Vision and Machine Learning in general.
 Use of CNN has resulted in extremely accurate prediction/classification models.
 This has various applications from unlocking your smartphone to high-tech security systems.